Karolina Gočeva: 1980–1998: Early life and career beginnings

-In 1993, Gočeva performed the song "Zamrznato srce" (Frozen heart) at Makfest which was broadcast on MTV.
-The music was written by D. Kocev, the lyrics by V. Nejasmić while the arrangement was finalized by V. Skenderovski.
+In 1993, Gočeva performed the song "Zamrznato srce" (lit.
+'Frozen Heart') at Makfest which was broadcast on MTV.
+The music was written by Kocev, the lyrics by Nejasmić while the arrangement was finalized by Skenderovski.
 For the performance, Gočeva appeared dressed in a green shirt.
-Gočeva became a regular participant at Skopje Fest, a contest for the selection of the Macedonian entry for the Eurovision Song Contest, debuting in 1994 with a performance of the song "Koj da ti kaže" (Who to tell you).
-In 1995, she performed the song "Kako da te otkačam" (How Do I Get Rid of You).
-In the following years, she continued participating successfully including in 1996, with the song "Ma, ajde kaži mi" ("Come on, tell me"), music by T. Cvetanovski, lyrics by Ž. Micevski and arrangement by Lj.
-Konstantinov which reached 9th place.
-In 1997, she performed the song "Tonovi tajni" (Secret tones), written by Kire Kostov, at Skopje '97 which was broadcast on MTV.
-In 1998, she participated with "Ukradeni noќi" ("Stolen nights") which was successful, reaching fourth place with 10,454 televotes.
-In hindsight of her early career during a 2023 interview, the singer revealed that gaining traction was something that took place in a stepwise fashion through festival performances that the Macedonian discography had to offer at the time.
+Gočeva became a regular participant at Skopje Fest, a contest for the selection of the Macedonian entry for the Eurovision Song Contest, debuting in 1994 with a performance of "Koj da ti kaže" (lit.
+'Whom Can I Tell You to?').
+In 1995, she performed "Kako da te otkačam" (lit.
+'How Do I Get Rid of You?').
+In the following years, she continued participating successfully including in 1996, with the song "Ma, ajde kaži mi" (lit.
+'Come on.
+Tell Me.') – music by Cvetanovski, lyrics by Micevski and arrangement by Konstantinov – which finished ninth place.
+In 1997, she performed the song "Tonovi tajni" (lit.
+'Secret tones'), written by Kire Kostov, at Skopje '97 which was broadcast on MTV.
+In 1998, she participated with "Ukradeni noќi" (lit.
+'Stolen Night') which was successful, reaching fourth place with 10,454 televotes.
+Regarding her early career during a 2023 interview, she revealed that gaining traction was something that took place in a stepwise fashion through festival performances that the Macedonian discography had to offer at the time.